slopezz/slopezz.dev/content/authors/sergio/_index.md

 #- Visitors
 ---

-10 years of experience around Systems Administration and Devops practices.
+More than 10 years of experience around Systems Administration and Devops practices.

-**Passionate** about **Cloud Computing, Cloud Native Applications, Containers** and everything working around them ensuring a site keeps running smoothly 24x7.
+**Passionate** about **Cloud Computing, Cloud Native Applications, Monitoring** and everything working around them ensuring a site keeps running smoothly 24x7.

 **There's nothing I hate more than doing manual stuff**, if I think something may need to be done twice, I always see it as an opportunity to automate it, **my motto** is: **if there is an API, let's automate it!!**